nicode-io/The_Starting_Point/README.md

   Convert your application in a no-SQL project with MongoDB
 - feature/9-Mongoose :
   Make use of MongoDB easier with Mongoose ODM (Object-Document Mapping) library
+- feature/10-Cookies_Sessions :
+  Store persistent data on user local machine using sessions and cookies

 ---